Bookkeeping Struggles

 Similar to an S-Corp, but distributions (dividends) are taxed heavily on your personal return due to double taxation.

-When a client asks me where a transfer goes, I immediately deploy my "look-back" methodology.
+When a client asks me where a transfer goes, I immediately deploy a deep historical review.
 I check their historical ledger to see where they put previous transfers.
 The most common—and dangerous—error I find is business owners recording their personal draws as "Subcontractor Expense" or "Miscellaneous Expense."

 This is a catastrophic mistake.
 It artificially lowers your business profit, which means you are underpaying your taxes.
 During an audit, the IRS will catch this immediately, disallow the expense, and hit you with back taxes and severe penalties.
 I perform a forensic purge, reclassifying years of miscategorized transfers out of the expense accounts and back into the Equity accounts where they belong.
 I repair the foundation.